oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases_clones.html.markdown

 	* APEX - indicates an Autonomous AI Database with the Oracle APEX AI Application Development workload type.
 	* LH - indicates an Oracle Autonomous AI Lakehouse database

 	**Note** Starting December 2026, DW will not be supported as a valid value for this parameter.
+When creating an Autonomous AI Database, if this parameter is not specified, the default value is `OLTP`.

 	 This cannot be updated in parallel with any of the following: licenseModel, dbEdition, cpuCoreCount, computeCount, computeModel, adminPassword, whitelistedIps, isMTLSConnectionRequired, privateEndpointLabel, nsgIds, dbVersion, isRefreshable, dbName, scheduledOperations, dbToolsDetails, isLocalDataGuardEnabled, or isFreeTier.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).